pallets-eco/flask-classful/README.rst

 only catch, of course, is that you have api clients still using that old path based method.
 What is a hard working developer like you to do?

-Thanks to `Flask` and `Flask-Classy` you have some options.
-There are two easy ways you can choose from to tell `Flask-Classy` which subdomains your ``FlaskView`` should respond to.
+Thanks to `Flask` and `Flask-Classful` you have some options.
+There are two easy ways you can choose from to tell `Flask-Classful` which subdomains your ``FlaskView`` should respond to.

 Let's see both methods so you can choose which one works best for your